open-contracting/standard/docs/schema/reference.md

 ### Value

 Financial values should be published with a currency attached.
+There are three fields available for providing the value amount:

+* When it is known that the value includes all taxes use `value/amountGross`;
+* When it is known that the value excludes all taxes use `value/amountNet`;
+* When it is unknown if the value includes all taxes or not use `value/amount`.

 ````{admonition} Example
 :class: hint